 President and Chief Executive Officer

 Stephen P. (“Steve”) Weisz is president and chief executive officer of Marriott Vacations Worldwide Corporation.
 In 2018, Mr. Weisz led the strategic initiative to acquire ILG, Inc. The combined company has more than 100 resorts and over 660,000 Owners and Members in a diverse portfolio that includes seven vacation ownership brands.
-It also includes exchange networks and membership programs comprised of nearly 3,200 resorts in over 80 nations and approximately two million members, as well as management of more than 180 other resorts and lodging properties.
+It also includes exchange networks and membership programs comprised of more than 3,200 resorts in over 80 nations and approximately two million members, as well as management of more than 180 other resorts and lodging properties.

 Previously, Mr. Weisz served as president of Marriott Vacation Club International from December 1996 until the latter part of 2011 when Marriott Vacations Worldwide Corporation was established as a separate, public company from Marriott International, Inc. As president of Marriott Vacation Club International, he led the vacation ownership division and oversaw three brands under the Marriott Vacation Club International umbrella, including: Marriott Vacation Club, The Ritz-Carlton Destination Club and Grand Residences by Marriott.